homelab-alpha/docs/content/docs/docker/compose-information/freshrss.info.md

 ## Environment Variables

-This file contains configuration settings that can be used by various applications (such as Docker containers or your MySQL server).
+This file contains configuration settings that can be used by various applications (such as Docker containers or your MariaDB server).
 The values are variables stored outside the source code for security purposes.

 <br />